 But, is cantaloupe good for dogs?
 Can dogs have cantaloupe?
 Can dogs eat melon?
 Do dogs need these nutrients?
-And are the levels appropriate for our four-legged friends or might they even be harmful?
-Let’s have a look
+And are the levels appropriate for our four-legged friends, or might they even be harmful?

-There is nothing inherently ‘toxic’ to dogs in the flesh of the cantaloupe or watermelon.
+There is nothing inherently “toxic” to dogs in the flesh of the cantaloupe or watermelon.
 But you should be aware that cantaloupe has occasionally been associated with outbreaks of human food poisoning.
 However, this shouldn’t be too concerning, as these outbreaks have been pretty rare.

-I say you should be aware, because some experts worry about dogs being exposed to food borne pathogens that humans are susceptible to.
+We say you should be aware, though, because some experts worry about dogs being exposed to food borne pathogens that humans are susceptible to.

-Along with a range of other fruit and vegetables, cantaloupe is a effective and tasty way for you and me to get some valuable vitamins.
+Along with a range of other fruit and vegetables, cantaloupe is an effective and tasty way for you and me to get some valuable vitamins.

 What’s more, like all sweet fruit, cantaloupe contains substantial amounts of sugar which is not good for your dog’s teeth or his waistline.